xenharmonic-devs/sonic-weave/documentation/intermediate-dsl.md

 | Increment      | `++i`     | `3`         | _N/A_       |               |
 | Decrement      | `--i`     | `1`         | _N/A_       |               |
 | Absolute value | `abs(-2)` | `2`         | `abs(-P8)`  | `P8`          |

+Square root uses the same operator in both domains because the square of a logarithmic quantity is undefined so there's no ambiguity.

 *) If you enter `^2` it will renders as `linear([1 1>@1°.2)` (a linearized universal monzo).
 The operators inspired by [ups-and-downs notation](https://en.xen.wiki/w/Ups_and_downs_notation) are intended to be used with absolute pitches and relative (extended Pythagorean) intervals.
 These operators have no effect on the value of the operand and are only activated during [tempering](#implicit-tempering).